kefimochi/Flexbox-with-cats/Part 1/Basics.md

 <figcaption>A MacBook on the left of kittens and Nintendo Switch on the right of the kittens get aligned centrally on y-axis</figcaption>

 So in order to align both kittens _and_ the box to the center of our screens, we'll have to create another `<div>` with a class of `.outer-container` and wrap it around the existing content.
 Why do we need that?
-There's no other way to manipulate the container where cat images are currently in without it, let's dive deeper into why by breaking down an example!
+Let's dive deeper into why by breaking down an example!

 Take a look at this dev.to component that can be found on their main page.
 On the right side is a demonstration of how many containers(boxes) are currently used to make it work.
 Notice how they're nested — meaning inside each other.
 Light color that looks similar to a highlighter is there to portray inner padding of each container.